 While it can work well on its own to manage your stock levels and give you real-time status of your warehouse, it can also be integrated into PPM.
 Portfolio Kanban makes your PPM even more powerful and ensures you are running a truly integrated business.
 Our web-based Kanban system makes it easy to include inventory data in your projects via your PPM.

-The same goes for other methods such as Lean Manufacturing, Kaizen, Total Quality Management and SAP.
+The same goes for other methods such as Lean Manufacturing, Total Quality Management, SAP, and Kaizen.
 Going forward, businesses and organizations will be more and more connected, and more and more integrated.
 It’s time to stop compartmentalizing our different projects and embrace the project portfolio management concept.

 You’ll see real gains and simplification related to your projects.
 It doesn’t matter if you’re a small company with only a few projects per year or a global enterprise that manages hundreds of projects on different continents.
 PPM can give you a measurable advantage over the competition.